Touchbridge/Touchbridge/INSTALL.md

 /usr/local/bin/tbg_server &
 ~~~~

-You can now reboot the pi and use Touchbridge via node-red by
+You can now reboot the pi and use Touchbridge via Node-RED by
 connecting to port 1880 in the usual way.
 You should find there
-are now several Touchbridge nodes available in node-red near
+are now several Touchbridge nodes available in Node-RED near
 the bottom of the node pallet.